 (2016-17 Winter Season) - Rally Stewards will be Agnes and David Hulme| Evening activities will be held in the side room that openly adjoins the restaurant, with daytime activities near the rally tent (weather permitting) | Typical rally activities (subject to demand) may include games, quizzes, craft, walks and cycles, and visits to some of the many local carnivals, events and festivals that are such a feature of the area.

-A small and friendly rally, with as usual the freedom to partake in all, some or none of the organised activities as you wish.
+A small and friendly rally, best suited to campers with independent personal transport, and with as usual the freedom to partake in all, some or none of the organised activities as you wish.
 Subject to demand the site and Rally Stewards will organise excursions to local places of interest such as Gibraltar, Seville, Cádiz, Jerez, Andalucía's Pueblos Blancos (white villages), and even Morocco for those wishing to travel further afield.
-The local bus stops outside the site entrance, but the service is limited.

 We recommend that you book your entire rally stay as early as possible.

 Further south than either Tunis or Algiers on Africa’s north coast, this area has long been popular with members.